aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 5. When you are finished using all connections, call `ConnectionProviderManager.release_resources()`.

+> [!IMPORTANT]\
-> :warning: **Note:** You must call `ConnectionProviderManager.release_resources` to close the internal connection pools when you are finished using all connections.
+> You must call `ConnectionProviderManager.release_resources` to close the internal connection pools when you are finished using all connections.
 Unless `ConnectionProviderManager.release_resources` is called, the AWS Advanced Python Driver will keep the pools open so that they can be shared between connections.

 ### Example
 [Postgres Read-Write-Splitting sample code](../../examples/PGReadWriteSplitting.py)